rosalinekarr/storacha-interview/README.md

 ## Overview

-Our solution for Nightingale's platform consists of three new, custom pieces of software in combination with the existing tools, Jupyter Notebook and the Terraform.
+Our solution for Nightingale's platform consists of three new applications in combination with the existing tools, Jupyter Notebook and the Terraform.
-The three bespoke apps are a frontend React UI, an Elixir-Phoenix backend server and a special Python CLI app for use within Jupyter Notebook.
+The three bespoke apps are a frontend React UI, an Elixir-Phoenix backend server, and a special Python CLI app for use within research instances.
 We'll use Jupyter Notebook for the actual research work, since most researchers are already familiar with it.
 We'll use Terraform for managing instances across various clouds, since Terraform standardizes each cloud's unique APIs and Kubernetes does not yet support attaching the GPU resources we need.
 We'll also use standard proxy services and network drives for each cloud provider to host Nightingale's data and secure it.

 A general diagram of the system follows:

 ![Overview](./assets/overview.png)